 Step 1.
 Preparation

-- Soak the beans: wash and remove damaged seeds, and soak them in water for at least 3-4 hours, or overnight, until they fully absorb water.
-Rinse them again until the water is clean.
+- Soak the beans: Start by washing the beans and removing any damaged seeds.
+Then, soak them in water for at least 3-4 hours, or overnight, until they have fully absorbed the water.
+After soaking, rinse them again until the water runs clear.

 Step 2.
 Cook mung bean milk

-- Turn on medium heat and boil the beans and pandan leaves (if any) in water until they soften.
-Do a “squeezing test” to check if your beans are well cooked: squeeze a bean between your fingers to see if it can be mashed easily.
-If it is, your beans are ready for next step.
-Normally, from 100g peeled beans, you can make 400g cooked mung beans.
+- Turn on medium heat and boil the beans (and pandan leaves if using) in water until they soften.
+To check if your beans are well-cooked, do a 'squeezing test': squeeze a bean between your fingers to see if it can be easily mashed.
+If it can, your beans are ready for the next step.
+Typically, from 100g of peeled beans, you can yield 300-400g of cooked mung beans.

-- Next, if you have a blender, save your time by blending the beans.
-If there is pandan leaves juice, drain the boiling water and all the cooked beans with prepared pandan leaves juice.
-You'll get a beautiful green color for the milk (image below).
-If not, just blend it with 2 cups of water.
+- Next, if you have a blender, you can save time by blending the beans.
+If you've prepared pandan leaves juice, drain the boiling water and blend all of your cooked beans with the pandan juice.
+If not, you can blend the cooked beans with 2 cups of water.
+Alternatively, you can blend the mung beans on their own and mix them with water or pandan juice later.
+Once this step is completed, you've completed most of the cooking process.

-- If you don't have a blender, reduce to low heat and stir the beans in boiling water until they are crushed.
-To proceed more quickly, you can use your spatula/ a masher to crush them.
-If the water almost evaporates but the beans are still uncrushed, add more water and keep up stirring.
-Once done, pour prepared pandan leaves juices/ 2 cups of waters in and mix well.
+- If you don't have a blender, you can still make it on the stove.
+Reduce the heat to low and stir the beans in the boiling water until they are crushed.
+To speed up the process, you can use a spatula to help crushing them.
+If the water is almost evaporated but the beans are still uncrushed, add more water and continue stirring.
+This step can take up to an hour.
+Then, add your prepared pandan juice or water to the cooked beans.

-- Finally, add milk and sugar to the mung beans mixture.
-You can adjust the amount of sugar based on your preference.
-Cook on medium heat and stir the milk evenly until completely dissolved.
+- Finally, add the milk and sugar to the mung bean mixture.
+I typically follow a 1:2 ratio, meaning the amount of milk is half of the amount of the beans and water mixture.
+You can adjust the level of sweetness to your preference.
+For me, to reduce sugar consumption, I only add 4-5 tablespoons per 1 liter of milk.
+Turn on medium heat and stir the milk evenly until it's completely dissolved.

 Other Mung Bean Dishes